Flederossi/clck/README.md

 ### Compile
 > There are three ways to compile the project:

-- Use Make:
+- Use make:
 ```
 make build
 ```

-- Use Fare:
+- Use fare:
 ```
 fare build
 ```